Credential manager

 Error

-If the password is incorrect when loading (decrypting) the key, a TangoPasswordProtectedStorage.PasswordIncorrectError will be thrown.
+If the password is incorrect when loading (decrypting) the key, a TangoPasswordProtectedStorage.PasswordIncorrectError will be yielded from the generator.

 The keyName property contains the name of the key that failed to decrypt.